mamadgit/BibBreeze/README.md

 - **Standout Automation Feature**: Intelligently processes citation data from `.bib` files, automating the handling of incomplete or poorly structured entries, significantly reducing the need for manual field adjustments.<br>Other widely used APA referencing packages, such as BibLaTeX's default APA style and an APA package provided for Springer Nature publications (written in BibTeX with no support for numeric in-text citations), lack this level of automation.
 For example:
   - They may overdeliver by printing unnecessary fields, such as a paragraph-long note field in an article entry.
   - They are unable to identify and redistribute misstructured data, such as a `booktitle` field in a conference entry that may contain multiple elements (e.g., conference title, location, date), leaving users to manually correct these issues.
+  - The cannot distinguish between subtypes of a particular entry such as `@inproceedings` as a paper may be a presented, published in a journal or a chapter in an edited book and yet they all have the same key identifier in their bibliography entry.

 - **Strict APA 7th Edition Compliance**: Adheres to the strict guidelines of the APA 7th edition, including correct order and punctuation.
 To the observations and tests of this developer, other packages have notable flaws in this regard, such as:
   - Missing "&" for two or more authors in the Springer Nature's APA package.